-Turjuman is a newsletter about underreported cultural trends from the Middle East, emailed to subscribers every other week.
+Spotlight is a newsletter about underreported cultural trends and news from around the world, emailed to subscribers every Monday.
 Sign up here.

 When I was based in the United Arab Emirates, there was a category of news story we came to expect, particularly from the British press, that was simply an exercise in Dubai-bashing.
 I’m not talking about legitimate stories like the plight of laborers or human rights abuses.
 But stories meant to bash the city for its self-promotion as a hub of modernity, business and diversity.